 Most of the time man fights pigeons with spikes, nets, cages, poison, hawks or pure sadism.
 But conventional bird defence methods have proven to be ineffective and most myths about diseases that pigeons carry fictional.
 The Frankfurt-based pigeon activists from the ‚Stadttaubenprojekt‘ follow a different path in dealing with street pigeons.
 They operate three dens in downtown Frankfurt where they provide food to the birds and a save place to live and breed.
 Once the pigeons lay eggs inside the dens the activists exchange the real eggs with dummies to ethically reduce the pigeon population.
 The method also helps to decrease risk for diseases among pigeons and it helps the remaining pigeons to find more food.
 Gudrun Stürmer, head of the 'Stadttaubenprojekt‘, and her colleagues also pick up sick and injured pigeons that have been found in Frankfurt or neighbouring cities.
 Those birds are brought to the ‚Gnadenhof‘, a one-of-a-kind pigeon sanctuary on the outskirts of Frankfurt.
 Fighting to improve city pigeon‘s existence and their public image, the ‚Stadttaubenprojekt‘ encounters many bureaucratic barriers, other animal conservationists who distinguish "pigeons and animals" and a kind of hatred that man nurtures for no other creature.
 Shiny Frankfurt poses as the perfect example for the absurd war against man‘s symbol of peace and one of its oldest companions.

-My original plan in last November was to document the work of the ‘Stadttaubenprojekt’.
+My original plan in November 2017 was to document the work of the ‘Stadttaubenprojekt’.
 But I noticed that there is bigger story to tell about pigeons, a story that tells more about man than about birds.
-I will continue my project for a few more weeks.
-I will meet with pigeons breeders who are mainly the reason for the high populations of city pigeons.
-I will also document the conditions pigeons live in.
 I would like to tell how those animals became an issue and how man can ethically solve the problem he created.